bill-mpakas/billbakas.com/blog/taking-on-the-daily-ui-challenge.md

 tags: ['ui', 'design', 'dailyui']
 ---

----

 ## The Why

 After some time experimenting with tutorials on youtube about ui design, i realized that the best approach to become a better desinger is to actually build stuff on your own.
-I randomly ran across the Daily UI Challenge and i decided to give it a go sharing my process along the way.
+I randomly ran across the Daily UI Challenge and i decided to give it a go, sharing my process along the way.

 ## The How